assely/documentation/bedrock.md

 composer require assely/framework @dev
 ```

-.. or manualy add package entry to the require section in `composer.json` file.
+.. or manually add package entry to the require section in `composer.json` file.

 ```json
 "require": {